22 expert informed metrics for SaaS Head of Finance

 Expert contributor: Ed Fry

-Payment acceptance is the percentage of payments that are successful out of those payments that are attempted.
-In credit card language, this is often called the “authorization rate.”
-Failed payments are the menace of selling anything online, and payment acceptance rates are significantly lower than buying something in-person.
+Payment acceptance is the percentage of successful payments out of attempted payments.
+In card processing, this is often called the “authorization rate.”

 Propensity to Renew